Higher Education Fundraising in a Post-Pandemic World

 How Have Advancement Offices Changed as a Result of the Pandemic?

 On the technical side, implementations are moving forward.
-With new processes in place, allowing remote gift processing among many other things, fundraising professionals will be able to move fast and furiously forward when things readjust to “normal.”
-Not surprisingly, employee’s focus has been a challenge.
-From new daily workflows, getting used to working remotely, furloughs ranging from one day to three months, there’s been a lot of adjustment.
+With new processes in place, allowing remote gift processing among many other things, higher ed fundraising professionals will be able to move fast and furiously forward when things readjust to “normal.”

-Working remotely will change the advancement business going forward.
+Working remotely will change advancement solutions going forward.

 How Have Daily Processes Changed?